xraypy/feff85exafs/t/materials/README.md

    + Something from column 1 or column 2 of the periodic table
    + Something with a ring structure and strong, high-order MS paths (paradibromobenzene, perhaps)
+   + americium, a transuranic that was above Feff6's Z cutoff